- Optimizely Web Experimentation

-Multivariate testing uses the same core mechanism as A/B testing, but compares a higher number of variables and reveals more information about how these variables interact with one another.
+Multivariate testing uses the exact core mechanism as A/B testing but compares a higher number of variables and reveals more information about how these variables interact with one another.
 Think of it as multiple A/B tests layered on top of each other.

-As in an A/B test, traffic to a page is split between different versions of the design.
-The purpose of a multivariate test, then, is to measure the effectiveness each design combination has on the ultimate goal.
+As in an A/B test, traffic to a page is split between different design versions.
+Then, a multivariate test aims to measure the effectiveness each design combination has on the ultimate goal.

-Once a site has received enough traffic to run the test, the data from each variation is compared to find not only the most successful design, but also to potentially reveal which elements have the greatest positive or negative impact on a visitor's interaction.
+Once a site has received enough traffic to run the test, the data from each variation is compared to find the most successful design and potentially reveal which elements have the most significant positive or negative impact on a visitor's interaction.

-The most commonly cited example of multivariate testing is a page on which several elements are up for debate—for example, a page that includes a sign-up form, some kind of catchy header text, and a footer.
+The most commonly cited example of multivariate testing is a page on which several elements are up for debate.
+For example, a page includes a sign-up form, some catchy header text, and a footer.

-Testing all possible combinations of a multivariate test is also known as full factorial testing, and is one of the reasons why multivariate testing is often recommended only for sites that have a substantial amount of daily traffic—the more variations that need to be tested, the longer it takes to obtain meaningful data from the test.
+Testing all possible combinations of a multivariate test is also known as full factorial testing.
+It is one of the reasons why multivariate testing is often recommended only for sites with a substantial amount of daily traffic—the more variations that need to be tested, the longer it takes to obtain meaningful data from the test.
 It is, however, the most accurate way to run a multivariate test.
-This is the method Optimizely uses for multivariate testing.
+This is the method Optimizely Experimentation uses for multivariate testing.

 Some testing platforms use the Taguchi method (fractional factorials).
 In layman's terms, this does not test all possible variations.
-But by looking at the differences in results from the variations it does test, it infers the best predicted experience even if that was not a variation that was actually tested.
-This method requires less traffic than full-factorial testing, but you may need to run follow-up tests to confirm that the "predicted best" variation is actually the best variation.
+But by looking at the differences in results from the variations it does test, it infers the best-predicted experience even if that was not a variation that was actually tested.
+This method requires less traffic than full-factorial testing, but you may need follow-up tests to confirm that the "predicted best" variation is the best variation.

-The single biggest limitation of multivariate testing is the amount of traffic needed to complete the test.
-Since all experiments are fully factorial, too many changing elements at once can quickly add up to a very large number of possible combinations that must be tested.
-Even a site with fairly high traffic might have trouble completing a test with more than 25 combinations in a feasible amount of time.
+The most significant limitation of multivariate testing is the amount of traffic needed to complete the test.
+Since all experiments are fully factorial, too many changing elements at once can quickly add up to many possible combinations that must be tested.
+Even a site with reasonably high traffic might have trouble completing a test with more than 25 combinations in a feasible amount of time.

-When using multivariate tests, it is also important to consider how they will fit into your cycle of testing and redesign as a whole.
+When using multivariate tests, it is also essential to consider how they will fit into your testing cycle and redesign.
 Even when you are armed with information about the impact of a particular element, you may want to do additional A/B testing cycles to explore other radically different ideas.
 Also, sometimes it may not be worth the extra time necessary to run a full multivariate test when several well-designed A/B tests will do the job well.

 Multi-page funnel testing

 Multi-page (also known as "funnel") testing is similar to A/B Testing except that rather than making variations to a single page, the changes you make are implemented consistently over several pages.
-Like A/B testing, site visitors of a multi-page test are bucketed into one version or the other.
-By tracking the way these visitors interact with the different pages they are shown, you can determine which design style is most effective.
-The key to getting usable data in a multi-page test is keeping users from seeing a mix and match of variations, and instead seeing a consistant variation throughout a set of pages.
-This allows one variation to be fairly tested against another.
+Like A/B testing, site visitors of a multi-page test are bucketed into one version.
+By tracking how these visitors interact with the different pages they are shown, you can determine which design style is most effective.
+The key to getting usable data in a multi-page test is keeping users from seeing a mix and match of variations instead of seeing a consistent variation throughout a set of pages.
+This allows one variation to be pretty tested against another.

-In this case, users are seeing more than a single page.
-Instead, they are being funneled through several pages before finally either making a purchase or leaving the website.
-Using a multi-page test you can create two (or more) unique designs for a set of pages.
-Once doing this, you must make sure that your users have a consistent experience seeing only one design style throughout all the pages rather than a mix and match of different design variations.
+In this case, users see more than a single page.
+Instead, they are funneled through several pages before finally making a purchase or leaving the website.
+Using a multi-page test, you can create two (or more) unique designs for a set of pages.
+Once doing this, you must ensure that your users have a consistent experience of seeing only one design style throughout all the pages rather than mixing and matching different design variations.

-Like A/B testing, multi-page testing is simple in concept and can provide meaningful and reliable data with speed and ease.
-The advantage in multi-page testing lies in creating a consistent experience for the user.
-It allows for all users to see a consistent set of pages whether it be the original or a redesigned variation.
+Like A/B testing, multi-page testing is simple and can provide meaningful and reliable data with speed and ease.
+The advantage of multi-page testing lies in creating a consistent experience for the user.
+It allows all users to see a consistent set of pages, whether the original or a redesigned variation.

-Multi-page testing allows you to implement the same changes you make on a single page in a typical A/B test, but instead apply them to several pages to ensure that visitors of your web page do not get bounced around between different variation and designs when funneling through your website.
+Multi-page testing allows you to implement the same changes you make on a single page in a typical A/B test.
+Instead, it applies them to several pages to ensure that your web page visitors do not get bounced around between different variations and designs when funneling through your website.

 Multi-page testing is a versatile and effective tool but has many of the same limitations as A/B testing.
 Like A/B testing, multi-page testing is best used to measure the impact of only a few variables at a time.
-Tests with too many variables take longer to run; it will also be more difficult to determine the impact of each individual change you make to each page.
+Tests with too many variables take longer to run; it will also be more challenging to determine the effect of each change you make to each page.

-In addition to these limitations, there are also a few limitations that are specific to just multi-page testing.
-When setting up a multi-page test you must have the same number of variations for every page that is part of the experiment.
-An uneven number of variations would create inconsistency between pages and lessen the experience for the user, as well as making any data collected difficult to interpret.
-Additionally, for multi-page experiments, only targeting conditions that apply to all pages in the experiment can be used.
+In addition to these limitations, there are also a few limitations specific to just multi-page testing.
+When setting up a multi-page test, you must have the same number of variations for every page part of the experiment.
+An uneven number of variations would create inconsistency between pages, lessen the user's experience, and make any data collected challenging to interpret.
+Additionally, only targeting conditions that apply to all pages in the experiment can be used for multi-page experiments.